 Agreement to Terms

 By accessing our website and requesting our services, you agree to be bound by these Terms of Service.
 If you don't agree, please don't use our services.
+Toronto ProRN is a private-pay service.
+We are not covered by OHIP.

 Not Medical Advice